unioslo/zabbix-cli/docs/manual.rst

 the zabbix-API.

-The zabbix-cli code is distributed under the GNU General Public License 3 and it is written in Python and PL/PgSQL.
-It has been developed and tested by members of the Department for IT Infrastructure at the Center for Information Technology at the University of Oslo.
+The zabbix-cli code is distributed under the GNU General Public License 3 and it is written in Python.
+It has been developed and tested by members of the Department for IT Infrastructure at the Center for Information Technology at the University of Oslo, Norway.

 Main features